-School hours are from 8:15AM-2:45PM.
-Students who arrive early on the bus are to go to the early room session in the library (or other designated area).
-For non-bus riders, a Before/After Care program is available.
-Students must be pre-registered and have a deposit on file before using this service.
+School hours are from 8:10AM - 2:45PM.
+Walking into the building at 8:15 is being tardy.
+Classes begin at 8:15.
+Students who arrive early on the bus are to go to the early room session in the gym (or other designated area).
+For non-bus riders, an After-Care program is available.
+There is a per hour cost and students must be preregistered and have a deposit on file before using this service.
 Students who leave school early for an appointment or other activity will need to be signed out by a parent or guardian.
 The student will be responsible for missed assignments.